ThatGuyThimo/leapmotion-osc/README.md

-# DEPRICATED
+# DEPRECATED
-Dependencies where not playing nice, and for this project we wont bother with it.
+Dependencies were not playing nice, and for this project we wont bother with it.